andykuszyk/andykuszyk.github.io/README.md

 particularly from the point of view of an operator.
 How do I check if a certificate is valid?
 How do I check who issued it?
 What does it even mean to "issue" a certificate?
-In this blog post I try to cover some of these details, and life the shroud of confusion that has always surrounded these topics for me.
+In this blog post I try to cover some of these details, and lift the shroud of confusion that has always surrounded these topics for me.

 *Published: 6th July 2022.*